Skip to main content

 • 50 quota-consuming calls per UTC day, reset at 00:00 UTC.

-• tools/call and resources/read of a data-bearing URI-template instantiation consume the Pro daily quota, except the metadata helper describe_tool.
+• Data-bearing tools/call and resources/read of a data-bearing URI-template instantiation consume the Pro daily quota, except get_sources and the metadata helper describe_tool.

-• initialize, tools/list, prompts/list, prompts/get, resources/list, resources/templates/list, logging/setLevel, notifications/initialized, ping, and describe_tool do not count against the daily cap. resources/read of a public resource (a metadata-only freshness/health probe, e.g. worldmonitor://seed-meta/freshness) is likewise exempt — it carries no billable data.
+• initialize, tools/list, prompts/list, prompts/get, resources/list, resources/templates/list, logging/setLevel, notifications/initialized, ping, describe_tool, and get_sources do not count against the daily cap. resources/read of a public resource (a metadata-only freshness/health probe, e.g. worldmonitor://seed-meta/freshness) and the authenticated account status resource worldmonitor://account/mcp-allowance are likewise exempt.

 • Hitting the cap returns JSON-RPC error -32029 plus HTTP 429 with a Retry-After header pointing at the next UTC midnight.